NathStevo97/Python_Flask_Chat_App/README.md

 This is a simple python application made for my own personal development The app was made following the tutorial described here: <insert link>

-To run: <update>, open two or more tabs at the IP address specified in the script and begin chatting.
+To run: `python ./main.py`, open two or more tabs at the IP address specified in the script and begin chatting.